When we got to Washington Street I said, “Do you mind turning down here?”

 “Have you read any Salinger?”

 “I don’t think so.
-But he sounds vaguely familiar.
+But he sounds familiar.
 Does he write detective novels?”

 “No, I don’t think so.
-This book’s made up of two long stories. the first one’s about this guy back during World War II who gets a pass from the army to go to his brother’s wedding, except the brother doesn’t show up.
+This book’s made up of two long stories.
+The first one’s about this guy during World War II who gets a pass from the army to go to his brother’s wedding, except the brother doesn’t show up.
 At the wedding.”

 “Beats me.
 Cold feet I guess.
-But I’m only about half through it, so who the hell knows?”
+But I’m only about halfway through it, so who the hell knows?”